okyeron/neotrellis-monome/README.md

 At the time of writing, this code works as expected with the neotrellis-grid connected to a computer with Max running monome patches.

-### ansible/ trilogy modules
+### ansible / teletype / trilogy modules

-Does not work.
+Does not work (with this configuration).
 Don’t ask (unless you know C well and can help me make changes to libavr32).

+Some people have undertaken trying to use an FTDI board in-between the teensy and the monome modules.
+Not 100% ready for prime time.
+[See the lines forum thread](https://llllllll.co/t/diy-monome-compatible-grid-w-adafruit-neotrellis/28106/) for more info.

 ### norns /norns shield